 - Teresa Leyro, Ph.D., (Assistant Professor of Psychology and Member, Institute for Health, Health Care Policy and Aging Research) has research interests that lie in identifying the roles of cognitive-affective and biological vulnerability in the etiology and maintenance of substance use, with a focus on tobacco dependence, anxiety, and their comorbidity.
 Her translational research program employs stress provocation paradigms to explore the complex relations between these vulnerabilities and associated psychological impairment, in order to inform the development and subsequent testing of novel treatment interventions and adjuncts.
 She teaches Abnormal Psychology at the undergraduate level and will teach a graduate course in Psychophysiology.
 She serves as a research and clinical mentor to clinical graduate students.

 - Edward Selby, Ph.D.
-(Assistant Professor of Psychology) is the Director of Clinical Training and assumes leadership and responsibility for the training program.
+(Associate Professor of Psychology) is the Director of Clinical Training and assumes leadership and responsibility for the training program.
 He has research interests at the intersection of emotion regulation and severe psychopathology, especially personality disorders, eating disorders, and suicidal behaviors.
 His Emotional Cascade Model is a novel theoretical model about major mechanisms of psychopathology in borderline personality disorder and other forms of psychopathology.
 His experience with advanced statistical modeling techniques such as hierarchical linear modeling, structural equation modeling, generalized linear modeling, mixture modeling, latent growth curve analysis, zero-inflated Poisson regression, and survival analysis make him an outstanding resource for student and faculty research.
 He also teaches our first year Psychopathology required course and a course on hierarchical linear modeling.
 He serves as a research and clinical mentor to clinical graduate students.

 - G. Terence Wilson, Ph.D., (Oscar Krisen Buros Distinguished Professor of Psychology, GSAPP) is the Clinical Area Coordinator.
 He is a leader in the field of cognitive behavioral therapy.
 His internationally recognized expertise in the development, evaluation, dissemination, and implementation of evidence-based treatments for adult disorders is consistent with the program goal of training clinical psychologists according to the clinical scientist model.
 He directs the Eating Disorders Clinic that integrates teaching, clinical practice, and research in the education of graduate student trainees.
 He teaches core clinical courses in empirically-supported treatments including required courses Cognitive Behavior Therapy I and II and electives in Behavioral Medicine and Eating and Weight Disorders.
 He serves as a primary research and clinical mentor to students.